 The first structure resembles a bridge and crawl space which leads to the second structure: a three-dimensional web to constructed from timber and made up by tying a multitude of rope tied from all four sides of the structure.
 The third pavilion was designed to accommodate classes or tutorials, with playful strings that acts as a curtain and an obstacle to swing from, aiding in swift movement through the pavilions.
 The last pavilion, ‘The Tower’ takes advantage of the breezy weather and beautiful view as it stands over the site, three metres above ground, it incorporates two hand tied hammocks and a bamboo ladder for access.

-We are extremely grateful for our amazing team of volunteers who worked tirelessly to complete such a great playground!
+We are extremely grateful for our amazing team of international participants who worked tirelessly to complete such a great playground!
 Thank you to the YUM foundation for giving us the opportunity to build and get to know their community and way of life!
 Until next time Cipanas!